nagasudhirpulla/taming_python/blog/skills/install_and_manage_python_packages.md

 ```
 * We can install all the packages from the file like the one file shown above using the following command
 `pip install -r requirements.txt`
+* To install from a file located at a specific path, use
+`pip install -r C:\Users\Nagasudhir\Documents\requirements.txt`

 ### Further Reading
 * https://www.shellhacks.com/pip-install-specific-version-of-package/